code-charity/Bulk-Contributor/README.md

            - Same names(labels) in Code & English.
            - International labels in Code (emojis / simplified english / ???)
    - Of course the Example above exists only **based on an complicated part of** (Browser-Extension-)**formality.
 However it will be faster/easier to build this than the world** (/web browsers) improving such a standard ( / worth it still even if they'd start today)
+     -  **Please add more examples to assess this initiative further.**
+  - Example1
+  - Example2
+  - Example3